-The Ambassadors Theatre opened in 1913, designed by W. G. R. Sprague.
-It was built as a companion to the nearby St Martin’s Theatre, with the intention of housing smaller productions in a more intimate venue.
-Its location, opposite The Ivy restaurant, was considered to be ideal for the theatrical elite who frequented the renowned restaurant.
+The Ambassadors Theatre opened in 1913.
+It was built as a companion to St Martin’s Theatre, with the intention of housing smaller productions in a more intimate venue.

 The auditorium has two levels – Stalls and Dress Circle.
-Whilst an intimate space, there are a couple of obstacles patrons may wish to be aware of.
+It is an intimate theatre.

 In the Stalls, the rake of the seating becomes obvious from Row E and is quite a sharp rake, but the last two rows are set lower than those in front.
 The overhang of the Dress Circle affects the view from Row M.